-A screenshot of the LAN Configuration page is shown in Figure 9.
+The LAN Configuration page is shown in Figure 9.
 From this page, the user can configure the IP configuration mode, IP address, subnet mask, default gateway, and the raw socket utility.
 Each of these is discussed further in the following sections.